 $3.2 Million was awarded to a man who suffered a heart attack after using AndroGel for years.
 An Illinois jury ordered AbbVie Inc. to compensate Jesse Mitchell, finding the testosterone replacement therapy drug caused his heart attack on March 26, 2018.
 The litigation is consolidated in MDL 2545 In re Testosterone Replacement Therapy Products Liability Litigation before Judge Matthew F. Kennelly.
 The verdict consisted of $3 million in punitive damages and $200,000 in compensatory damages.
-Thousands of cases are preparing to be settled for claimants who allege certain testosterone replacement drugs have caused injuries including:
+Thousands of cases are in settlement for claimants who allege certain testosterone replacement drugs have caused injuries including:

 - Stroke – Cerebrovascular Accident (CVA) or Transient ischemic Attack (TIA)MI (Myocardial Infarction)